Photonic time crystals: Theory and applications: Material platforms to realize PTCs

 So far, in this section, we discussed the possible implementation of wave time crystals based on water, elastic, and acoustic waves, in which the modulation frequency was rather small.
 Let us investigate other platforms to find possible realizations of PTCs at optical frequencies.
 In that context, the concept of synthetic dimension is a powerful tool for analyzing a higher-dimensional system using a lower-dimensional system.
 For instance, arranging and coupling certain states of a system makes it possible to form a one-dimensional lattice in the synthetic space~\cite{yuan2018synthetic}.
 One example of such a system is a ring resonator supporting resonant modes at a discrete set of frequencies (equally spaced from one another).
 By time-modulating the permittivity of the ring, it is possible to couple the neighboring resonance modes, mimicking the tight-binding model in the synthetic dimension.
 Moreover, one can configure a two-dimensional synthetic lattice with a different arrangement and coupling~\cite{dutt2020single,ozawa2019topological}.

 Recent proposals suggest leveraging synthetic dimensions, specifically the one-dimensional Su-Schrieffer-Heeger (SSH) lattice model, to explore phenomena such as time reflection and time refraction~\cite{dong2023quantum} -- phenomena essential for constructing PTCs.
 Such a lattice contains two energy bands, and an abrupt change in the lattice leads to a new band structure after the time boundary.
 The modes in that modified band structure contain information on the propagation characteristics of the time-reflected and time-refracted wavepackets.
-As the SSH is a momentum-space lattice, the experimental realization has been based on a Bose-Einstein condensate of a cloud of ultracold atoms that forms the momentum states as a synthetic dimension.
+In \cite{dong2023quantum}, the SSH model was implemented as a momentum-space lattice.
+Here, the sign of the group velocity can be changed by altering the sign of the hopping parameters, effectively changing the sign of the refractive index.
+The experimental realization has been based on a Bose-Einstein condensate of a cloud of ultracold atoms that forms the momentum states as a synthetic dimension.
 These states can be coupled through a two-photon Bragg transition, using two laser beams with opposite momentum and one containing multiple frequencies.
 By adjusting the intensity and phase of the laser beams, it is possible to control the coupling coefficient and implement variable coupling, which enables the observation of time reflection and time reflection \cite{dong2023quantum}.
 Notably, the coupling between each state can be controlled independently in this platform.